Faculty & Staff

 Areas of Expertise

-Physical Activity Measurement, Research Methods, Fitness and Wellness, Exercise and Aging, Childhood Obesity in Hispanic Populations, Motor Coordination Problems
+Physical Activity Measurement, Research Methods, Fitness and Wellness, Physical Activity in Childhood, Childhood Obesity in Latino Populations, Developmental Coordination Disorders (DCD)

 MS, Exercise Science, Northern Michigan University